DonAurelio/geopython-2021/README.md

 Done.
 ```

-Open the browser at [http://localhost:8080](http://localhost:8080) to display the JupyterLab interface and [http://localhost:8081](http://localhost:8081) for the open data cube explorer.
-If you got "Internal Server Error" in the explorer, don't worry, this is because we don't have indexed images in the data cube database, we will solve this later.
+Open the browser at [http://localhost:8080](http://localhost:8080) to display the JupyterLab interface.
+Then,

-Follow the instructions given the in the notebooks on this order and enjoy your journey !!
+follow the instructions given in the notebooks.
+Enjoy your journey !!

 1. Sentinel 2 - Product definition.ipynb
 2. Sentinel 2 - Image Indexing.ipynb